 - A person must be at least 18 years old to own a suppressor if they are a beneficiary of a trust or a member of an organization.

 As mentioned before, one of the only ways that a person can purchase and own a suppressor is when they live in a state that allows this action.
 Otherwise, it is entirely illegal to even transport the tool to an area that does not allow them.
-Currently, 42 states allow the sale and use of suppressors for personal purposes.
+Currently, 42 states allow the sale and private ownership of suppressors for personal purposes.
 The other eight that deem it illegal to purchase and use suppressors are:

-For citizens that own suppressors, they are guaranteed to keep them if they are used for legal and legitimate purposes.
+For citizens who own suppressors, they are guaranteed to keep them used for legal and legitimate purposes.
 If it is determined that the suppressors were used for other reasons, then that person will face the consequences of their actions in the court of law.
 The leading group of people that use suppressors is hunters, and in the same 42 states, suppressors are legal and are allowed for hunting purposes.
 However, two of those states will not allow suppressors to be used for hunting: